1) If I Become Antique You Collect Me

 10) He Talks His Dreams To Sleep

 Fellow Canadian Leonard Cohen has stuck it out in Montreal.
 He lives somewhere off Boulevard St. Laurent.
-He’s in his mid-seventies now, still touring, not ready to leave the platform for a sleeping car that’s warm.
+The “profane prophet” toured until the end of his life, never ready to leave the platform for a sleeping car that’s warm.

 11) Trying To Wipe Out Every Trace